Confederate States of America: Devastation by 1865

 By the end of the war deterioration of the Southern infrastructure was widespread.
 The number of civilian deaths is unknown.
 Every Confederate state was affected, but most of the war was fought in Virginia and Tennessee, while Texas and Florida saw the least military action.
 Much of the damage was caused by direct military action, but most was caused by lack of repairs and upkeep, and by deliberately using up resources.
 Historians have recently estimated how much of the devastation was caused by military action.
 Paul Paskoff calculates that Union military operations were conducted in 56% of 645 counties in nine Confederate states (excluding Texas and Florida).
 These counties contained 63% of the 1860 white population and 64% of the slaves.
 By the time the fighting took place, undoubtedly some people had fled to safer areas, so the exact population exposed to war is unknown.

-The eleven Confederate States in the 1860 United States Census had 297 towns and cities with 835,000 people; of these 162 with 681,000 people were at one point occupied by Union forces.
-Eleven were destroyed or severely damaged by war action, including Atlanta (with an 1860 population of 9,600), Charleston, Columbia, and Richmond (with prewar populations of 40,500, 8,100, and 37,900, respectively); the eleven contained 115,900 people in the 1860 census, or 14% of the urban South.
+The eleven Confederate States in the 1860 United States census had 297 towns and cities with 835,000 people; of these 162 with 681,000 people were at one point occupied by Union forces.
+Eleven were destroyed or severely damaged by war action, including Atlanta (with an 1860 population of 9,600), Charleston, Columbia, and Richmond (with prewar populations of 40,500, 8,100, and 37,900, respectively); the eleven contained 115,900 people in the 1860 census, or 14 percent of the urban South.
 Historians have not estimated what their actual population was when Union forces arrived.
-The number of people (as of 1860) who lived in the destroyed towns represented just over 1% of the Confederacy's 1860 population.
+The number of people (as of 1860) who lived in the destroyed towns represented just over 1 percent of the Confederacy's 1860 population.
 In addition, 45 court houses were burned (out of 830).
 The South's agriculture was not highly mechanized.
-The value of farm implements and machinery in the 1860 Census was $81 million; by 1870, there was 40% less, worth just $48 million.
-Many old tools had broken through heavy use; new tools were rarely available; even repairs were difficult.
+The value of farm implements and machinery in the 1860 Census was $81 million; by 1870, it had diminished by 40 percent and was worth just $48 million.
+Many old tools had broken through heavy use; new tools were rarely available, and even repairs were difficult.